Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ## 🖥Remote Development Environment on EC2

 To support remote development, an Amazon EC2 instance was provisioned and secured using an EC2 key pair.
-SSH access was restricted to the instance owner, ensuring tight control over entry points.
+SSH access was limited to the instance owner, reducing the attack surface and preventing unauthorized access.

 <img width="858" height="169" alt="image" src="https://github.com/user-attachments/assets/07c62618-7062-4b25-9091-95ef8b5d6ffe" />